evanchooly/javabot/README.md

 ```
 The bot may take attempt to cycle through servers on testnet to connect if they are unavailable.
 Once it has been connected, invite it to a channel (e.g. `/invite tk-421 ##tk421-javabot-test`) and issue commands to it.

-Note that usage of testnet is optional and any available irc server should be sufficient.
 Javabot's server config can be changed after it has been initialized by connecting directly to mongodb as follows:

 ```
 $ mongo
 > use javabot-sample
 switched to db javabot-sample
-> db.configuration.update({}, {$set:{"server":"chat.freenode.net","port":6667}})
+> db.configuration.update({}, {$set:{"server":"irc.libera.chat","port":6697}})
 WriteResult({ "nMatched" : 1, "nUpserted" : 0, "nModified" : 0 })
 ```